Top 10 Free Resources for Medical Students

-Top 10 free resources for medical students
+Discover free academic resources for medical students in this guide.

 Starting medical school can be an exciting and overwhelming time.
-On your path to becoming an MD, there are so many lectures, tutorials, and clinical rotations to keep up with that it can be hard to know how best to consolidate your learning and keep on top of your studies.
+On your path to becoming an MD, there are so many lectures, tutorials and clinical rotations to keep up with that it can be hard to know how best to consolidate your learning and keep on top of your studies.

-The good news is you’re not alone.
-Almost every medical student will feel this way and there are plenty of great free resources for medical students available online.
-But with so many out there, how do you know which ones are best to use?
 That’s where we can help!
-We’ve set out our top 10 free resources for medical students in this handy guide, so you can make the most of your study time, consolidate learning in a fun and interactive way, and feel ready to take on your exams.
+We’ve set out our top 10 free medical resources for students in this handy guide so you can make the most of your study time, consolidate learning in a fun and interactive way, and feel ready to take on your exams.
 Here are our top picks:

 1. MSD Manual